Sourabh3024/Sourabh3024/README.md

 ### Happy to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=saddamskst.saddamskst)

-I am aspiring data analyst with over 1.5 years of experience as a Survey Supervisor in the Statistics Ministry and 2+ Years experience as an Officer Administrative Assistant in the Landscape Department of DDA, looking for a Data Analyst Role.
+I am aspiring data analyst with over 1.5 years of experience as a Survey Supervisor in the Statistics Ministry and 2+ Years experience as an Data Analyst on the project of River Restoration and Rejuvenation in the Landscape Department of DDA.
-Skills: Advanced Excel, Power Query, Power BI, SQL, Statistics and PowerPoint.
+Skills: Advanced Excel, Power Query, Power BI, SQL, Python, Statistics, Canva and PowerPoint.

 <!-- <img align="right" alt="GIF" src="https://github.com/SatishDhawale/SatishDhawale/blob/1ca00b90990f3b0d667c34332da2d660d636d4fa/Satish%20Dhawale.jpg" width="400" height="225" /> -->